Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

 Unfortunately, not everyone in the household is blessed with good taste.
-This means I am often banished to the computer room while my roommates' slouch in front of the big screen television, staring, blank-eyed at silly comedies.
+This means I am often banished to the computer room while my roommates' slouch in front of the big screen television, staring blank-eyed at silly comedies.

 The constant blare of competing soundtracks forced a compromise.
 The television’s volume would be kept at a reasonable level provided I purchased a headset to wear while watching the shows being played over my computer.

-I poured over a long list of headphone and earbuds, eventually ordering three different devices.
+I poured over a long list of headphones and earbuds, eventually ordering three different devices.
 I realize my actions might be considered an example of compulsive-obsessive behavior, but earbuds do provide good fodder for reviews and articles.